 Today, more than 50,000 hospitalists practice in the U.S. They typically practice only in hospitals and generally don't maintain an office to see patients.

-"We generally only care for patients in the hospital setting, but there are some hospital doctors who do have an outpatient practice as well," he said.
+"We generally only care for patients in the hospital setting, but there are some hospital doctors who do have an outpatient practice as well," he says.

 Solving diagnostic puzzles

-This isn't simply a suggestion, Dr. King emphasized.
+This isn't simply a suggestion, Dr. King emphasizes.
 "It's a necessity and a prescription for success to prevent rehospitalization."